fix-project/fix/docs/design.md

 	These table properties can be checked statically upfront.

   * `attach_blob_ro_mem_N` (`externref → []`): The function “attaches” the Blob
-    given in the argument to the Wasm memory numbered *N*.
-Future calls to `*.load` instructions as well as `memory.size` or `memory.copy` (referring to memory *N* as a source) will refer to the bytes of this Blob.
+    or the first entry of the Tag given in the argument to the Wasm memory numbered *N*.
+Future calls to
+    `*.load` instructions as well as `memory.size` or `memory.copy` (referring to memory *N* as a source) will refer to the bytes of this Blob.
 The argument must describe an strict Handle.
 The memory must: *